-BPSC TRE 3.0 registration deadline today; apply now at bpsc.bih.nic.in
+BPSC TRE 3.0 registration deadline deferred till February 26; apply now at bpsc.bih.nic.in

-Eligible candidates can apply for the vacancies on the official website bpsc.bih.nic.in.
+Eligible candidates can apply for the vacancies on the official website bpsc.bih.nic.in till February 26, 2024.

-Today, February 23, is the last date to apply for the posts of School Teachers for Class 1 to 5, Class 6 to 8, Class 9 to 10, Class 11 to 12 and Special School Teacher for Class 9 to 10 under Education Department.
-Eligible candidates can apply for the vacancies on BPSC’s official website bpsc.bih.nic.in.
-The last date to apply for the posts with late fee is February 25.
+The Bihar Public Service Commission (BPSC) has deferred the application deadline for the posts of School Teachers for Class 1 to 5, Class 6 to 8, Class 9 to 10, Class 11 to 12 and Special School Teacher for Class 9 to 10 under Education Department.
+Eligible candidates can now apply for the vacancies on the Commission’s official website bpsc.bih.nic.in till February 26 without a late fee.

 Eligibility Criteria